zhangfeiran/progressively/README.md

 Add functions useful for showing progress bar in R packages `purrr` and `furrr`, using package `progressr`.

-Works well in jupyter/jupyterlab where `handlers(global = TRUE)` gives error, and `.progress=TRUE` in purrr cannot delete previous line.
+Works well in jupyter/jupyterlab where `handlers(global = TRUE)` in progressr gives error, and `.progress=TRUE` in purrr cannot remove previous bar.

 # Usage
 ```r